leszekczajka/msal-react/README.md

     import authentication from '@kdpw/msal-b2c-react';

     authentication.initialize({
-        // optional, will default to this
+        // you can user your b2clogin.com domain here, setting is optional, will default to this
         instance: 'https://login.microsoftonline.com/tfp/',
-        // your B2C tenant
+        // your B2C tenant, you can also user tenants GUID here
         tenant: 'myb2ctenant.onmicrosoft.com',
         // the policy to use to sign in, can also be a sign up or sign in policy
         signInPolicy: 'mysigninpolicy',